Travel With Your Horse – What To Bring?

 Light, breathable rug

 – gives protection from draughts.
 A heavier rug should be used if weather is colder.
-At Bang For Your Buck, we have a wide range of rugs that will keep wind chill off your horse, while being breathable and providing protection.
+At Bang For Your Buck, we have a wide range of horse rugs that will keep wind chill off your horse, while being breathable and providing protection.
 You can find the range here

 Protective front and back travel boots – horse’s legs are very delicate and prone to knocks, cuts and bruising.